What Does a Perfect MCAT Score Mean?

 How Is MCAT Scored?

 MCAT is scored based upon the raw scores.
 The raw scores are the score implied by the number of correctly answered questions in any particular section.
-In MCAT, you can take the liberty of guessing the answer for a particular question if you are not quite sure of, since there is no penalty for incorrectly answered questions.
+In this test, you can take the liberty of guessing the answer for a particular question if you are not quite sure of, since there is no penalty for incorrectly answered questions.
 The Writing Sample section consists of two topics which are to be answered in essays.
 The rest of the three sections consist multiple-choice questions.
 Let us now first look into these three sections.

 The raw scores that you obtain will then be converted into an equivalent scale that ranges between 0 and 15 for each section.
-Hence the sectional perfect MCAT score that a student can score is 15 for the three sections leaving the Writing Sample section.
-The maximum composite score that a student can attain in MCAT is thus 45.
+Hence the sectional MCAT score that a student can score is 15 for the three sections leaving the Writing Sample section.
+The maximum composite score that a student can attain in this test is thus 45.
 Of the two essays of the Writing Sample section, each essay is scored by two separate evaluators and is given two raw scores.
 The summation of all the four scores in this section is the maximum composite score in this section.
 Then the score you obtain is scaled to an alphabetic range between J (low) to T (High).

 What Is a Perfect MCAT Score?

 A perfect score in MCAT, in the real sense, means the maximum score that a student can obtain throughout all the sections put together.
 The perfect score that a student can obtain is 45T.
 The first part of the score (45) means the score obtained in the three sections leaving the Writing Sample section and the appended alphabetic grade (T) is the highest score obtained in the Writing Sample section.
 However, this high a score is really very hard to achieve.